sandervoerman/sandervoerman.github.io/projects.md

 ### Adaptive and Solarized skins for Minima

-I have created a number of skins for [Minima], the default theme of the [Jekyll] static site generator:
+I have created a number of skins that are part of [Minima] 3.0, the next version of the default theme of the [Jekyll] static site generator:

 - [Adaptive default skin](https://github.com/jekyll/minima/pull/634), based on
   the default classic and dark skins (2022).